SAKSHI2027/SAKSHI2027/README.md

 - 🌱 I’m currently learning **BE Computer Science Specialization in IOT and BLOCKCHAIN**

-- 👯 I’m looking to collaborate on **many related to Web development work.**
+- 👯 I’m looking to collaborate on **anything related to Web development work.**

 - 💬 Ask me about **anything related my project**